macopedia/modmanModulesExtractor/README.md

-# modmanModulesExtractor
+# Magento Modman Modules Extractor

-Tool for extracting custom Magento modules from the core to modman folder
+This is a console tool for extracting custom Magento modules from the core to modman folder

- What it can do right now:
+## What it can do right now:

  - create .modman folder and basedir file
  - create modules folders in .modman
  - copy etc/modules/modul_name.xml files